edgebox-iot/updater/README.md

 ```

 This will update each component to the version specified in `targets.env`.
+To generate the `targets.env` file, you must first run the update check command 👆
 It will pull the target version tag from git, and run the migration script for each component version, if it exists in the `migrations` folder.

 ## Migrations